consueloddv/group-web-application-project-anna-ria-xitlali-consuelo/README.md

             - Genre<br>
             - Purchase options<br>
             - Supported formats: audio, kindle, traditional<br>
-            -Club and fandoms created from this book<br>
+            - Club and fandoms created from this book<br>

       Also on this page, the users will be able to add, categorize, and organize books in their virtual bookshelf, mark books as read, and set bookmarks.

    **6. Clubs page:** The main page of the club.
 The user will be able to engage in discussions, explore shared reads, and connect with fellow enthusiasts.
 This dedicated space functions as a forum, offering the user the opportunity to contribute to lively conversations,  and initiate discussion with their fellow members of the club.

    **7. Fandom Page:** The main page of fandom.
 In a similar fashion as the club page.
 The Fandom page will work as a forum, users will be able to engage discussions and create new ones with the other members of the fandom.

 - **Identify three goals of the application:**<br>
    1. *Built a community:* Support reading, and help the book industry.

    2. *Simplify Book Management:* Provide a seamless platform for users to organize and manage their personal book collections by making a virtual bookshelf.

    3. *Enhance Reading Experience:* Offer tools and features to improve the overall reading experience,  alone and as a group, and keep track of reading progress.
 And at the same time.

 - **Identify tools/software you will use to complete the project:** <br>
    1. *Frontend:* HTML, CSS, JavaScript

    2. *Backend:* Node.js, Express.js

    3. *Database:* MongoDB

    4. *Other Tools:* Git, GitHub, GitHub Codespaces, VS Code, Canva